What is Forest School?

 How can parents help?

 Please ensure that the school has up-to-date medical information and any relevant medication such as inhalers.
 Children need to be appropriately dressed for the weather, this may include woolly or sun hats, warm or water-proof clothing, wellies or trainers.
 Parents are always welcomed to join in the fun by volunteering to help (after DBS checking); some activities are not possible without a high adult to child ratio.
 We aim for groups of no more than 5 children to 1 adult.
 Also come along and support our family sessions and have fun in the woods with your children.
-Please speak to Paula Waller, our Forest School Coordinator, for further details.
+Please speak to Katie Duffy, our Forest School Coordinator, for further details.